flora0420/first-seed-proj/README.md

 ```

 ### CI at work
-Within a minute or two, you shall receive an email from GitHub titled `flora0420/first-seed-proj] Run failed: CI - main`, click [View Workflow run](https://github.com/flora0420/first-seed-proj/actions/runs/2046791613), and see that the job has failed; specifically:
+Within a minute or two, one shall receive an email from GitHub soon titled `[flora0420/first-seed-proj] Run failed: CI - main`, click [View Workflow run](https://github.com/flora0420/first-seed-proj/actions/runs/2046791613), and see that the job has failed; specifically:

 ```
 =================================== FAILURES ===================================